paperManu/splash/README.md

 Attributes:

 - address [string]: ip address of the scene.
 Currently only "localhost" is accepted
+- blendingResolution [int]: when using blending map (activated for OpenGL < 4.3), this sets its resolution (in pixels)
 - display [int]: index of the display for the scene.
 Usually corresponds to the GPU number.
 - spawn [int]: if set to one, the main splash process will spawn the process containing this scene.
 Otherwise it has to be launched by hand with splash-scene [name]
 - name [string]: name of the scene